H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 Within this architecture, GBIM serves as the system Ms. Jarvis uses to represent and update her “beliefs” about the world, with particular emphasis on the people, infrastructures, and communities of West Virginia.

 - Multi-agent orchestration:
-  - Multiple specialized services (LLMs, GIS services, RAG, analytics, ethical guards, constitutional modules) coordinated through an internal registry and routing layer.
+  - Multiple specialized services (LLMs, GIS services, RAG, analytics, ethical guards, constitutional modules) are coordinated through an internal registry and routing layer.
 - Glassbox APIs:
   - Public documentation and OpenAPI specifications for core endpoints (for example, `consciousness/status`, `consciousness/layers`, `gis/query`, `constitutional/principles`, `analytics`) so that external researchers can see how the system is structured and queried.
 - Constitutional and ethical guards: